Sefa-Keles/Project2-QuizApp-With-API/README.md

 * Is the leaderboard removed when selecting a level after the leaderboard appears?

-* When the start button is clicked, are the same test questions and options brought by changing their places?
+* When the start again button is clicked, are the same test questions and options brought by changing their places?

+* Is the next button disable before the questions are clicked?

+* When the previous button is clicked, are the options of the previous question disabled?
+* * When the previous button is clicked, does the next button become active?

+* Are the options active when going to a new quiz?
+* * Is the next button active when a guess is made after the options are active?

 * When the start again button is clicked, do the options of the questions are changed?